Island Girl Power02/21/2017Jamela Santos04/27/2017704/27/2017314+9, 10, 11, 12Suitable for Persons with DisabilitiesNo Costs

 Students will participate in a series of 4 workshops that will teach skills to know the signs of someone who is at risk for suicide.
 They will also learn how to make appropriate referrals for help should they determine that someone they know is considering suicide.

-Students will create a "zine" (informational mini magazine) to distribute to their peers.
-The zine will contain a summary of information they learned in the workshops.
+Students will create a FaceBook page containing a summary of information they learned in the workshops.
 For example, a list of warning signs, ways to approach someone they are worried about, how to spot behavioral changes in someone, a list of professionals where someone can get help if they are at risk or need someone to talk to.

 The following Health standards followed by GDOE apply to this project: